 Enlarged or borderline enlarged mediastinal lymph nodes are not infrequently seen on chest CT examinations performed for other indications.
 While the pretest probability of nodal malignancy in patients without a known primary is low, lymphoproliferative disease and occult malignancy are important differential considerations.
 The American College of Radiology (ACR) has published a consensus based white paper on the management of incidental mediastinal lymph nodes to address appropriate use of surveillance imaging for incidental mediastinal lymphadenopathy.
 If there is no satisfactory clinical explanation for the nodes, they recommend 3-6 month follow up (commonly done with chest CT) for lymph nodes greater than 14 mm in short axis diameter.
 Nodes that are stable or that decreased during the interval do not require further follow up.
 Enlarging nodes may require biopsy and PET-CT can be used to direct biopsy when multiple options exist.
-More intensive management including biopsy, PET-CT, or follow up may be beneficial in patients with additional signs and symptoms of malignancy or in lymph nodes with features that confer a higher post test likelihood of malignant disease.
-Enlarged palpable lymph nodes of the chest wall can usually be assessed with ultrasound and biopsy as needed.
+More intensive management including biopsy, PET-CT, or follow up may be beneficial in patients with additional signs and symptoms of malignancy or in lymph nodes of the chest wall can usually be assessed with ultraso und and biopsy as needed.